 Any applications submitted that do not contain all of the above will not be considered.

-If you have any questions about the Nurturing Talent - Time to Shine Fund, get in touch with the Young Scot Co-design Team on:
+If you have any questions about the Nurturing Talent - Time to Shine Fund, get in touch with the Young Scot team on:

 Thank you for applying to the Nurturing Talent Fund – good luck!